NATIONAL DIFFERENT COLORED EYES DAY

 - Central heterochromia – an inner ring is a different color than the rest of the iris.

-The concentration and distribution of melanin are what determines the eye color, specifically the color of the irises.
+The concentration and distribution of melanin determine the eye color, specifically the color of the irises.
 The affected eye may be hyperpigmented (hyperchromic) or hypopigmented (hypochromic).
-The excess of melanin indicates hyperplasia of the iris tissues, whereas a lack of melanin indicates hypoplasia.
+Additionally, the excess of melanin indicates hyperplasia of the iris tissues, whereas a lack of melanin indicates hypoplasia.

-Most cases of heterochromia are hereditary, caused by a disease or syndrome or due to an injury.
-However, it is possible that just one eye may change color following certain diseases or injuries.
+Most cases of heterochromia are hereditary, caused by a disease or syndrome, or due to an injury.
+However, just one eye may change color following certain diseases or injuries.

 The eyes are the windows to the soul.
-Who do you know with differing eye color?
+Do you know anyone with differing eye colors?
 Those who have two different eye colors, share your fascinating eyes.
-Post on social media using #DifferentColoredEyeDay.
+Post on social media using #DifferentColoredEyesDay.

-We were unable to locate the creator of National Different Colored Eyes Day.
-While the origins of the day are unknown, its focus has been to raise awareness and to celebrate the unique qualities of those with different colored eyes.
+Jeanne Quinn of B Able, Inc. founded National Different Colored Eyes Day to raise awareness and to celebrate the unique qualities of those with different colored eyes.
 Depending on the degree of heterochromia, many may go through life with little to no effect.
-While still others may have complications from a confusing condition that has impacted them all their life.
-Perhaps they never had any answers, but the clue could always be found in the colors of their eyes.
+Still, others may have complications from a confusing condition that has impacted them all their life.
+Perhaps they never had any answers, but their eye colors always held the clue.

 There are over 1,500 national days.
 Don’t miss a single one.
 Celebrate Every Day® with National Day Calendar®!